Corinna's Online Guide to Wise Woman Herbal Medicine

 Whether you're purchasing your herbal medicines or making them yourself, stocking your wise woman's herbal medicine chest is an essential step in shifting your reliance to more natural sources.

-Wise woman's herbal first aid kit
+9 faves for your herbal first aid kit

 Echinacea, Echinacea purpurea/angustifolia, is a popular immune system stimulant and tonic.
 A fresh root tincture or infusion will support people with colds, flus, infections, sore throats or fevers.